raspdevpy/ccdoc/guide/Role/roleName.md

 # $roleName

-Returns a role name using their ID.
-When used in `Role Given/Taken` trigger and an ID is not specified, the triggering role name is returned.
+Retrieves the name of a role using its ID.

 #### Usage:

 `$roleName[roleID]`

+Replace `roleID` with the actual ID of the role you want to find.

 <br/>

+#### Example:

+This example shows how to use the `$roleName` function to find the name of the role with the ID `869243918787686439`.

 <discord-messages>
 	<discord-message :bot="false" role-color="#ffcc9a" author="Member">
 		!!exec $roleName[869243918787686439]